katzenpost/katzenpost/docs/glossary.rst

        In :term:`Katzenpost`, :term:`Network Authority` or in short :term:`Authority` is the server responsible to provide the :term:`Mix Directory Authority service`.

        It is explained in more detail in :ref:`pki`

        .. note::
           Define PKI

-    Node
-        A :term:`Mix` or :term:`Provider` instance.

-    User
-        An agent controlling a :term:`Client` of the :term:`Katzenpost` system.

-    Client
-        Software run by the :term:`User` on its local device to participate in the :term:`Mixnet`.
+    Sphinx
+      The Sphinx cryptographic packet format is now the defacto standard for mix networks.
+The Mixminion mix network used SURBs to achieve sender anonymity.
+Mixminion inspired the design of the Sphinx packet format.

+    Katzenpost
+      A mixnet design based on the :term:`Loopix` research with added message transport reliability using an :term:`ARQ` protocol scheme.

     Panoramix
         A project funded by the European Union's Horizon 2020 research and innovation programme to research :term:`mixnet`\s for voting, statistics, and messaging, running from 2015 to 2019.
 See `panoramix-project.eu <https://panoramix-project.eu/>`_.

-    Katzenpost
-        A mixnet design based on the :term:`Loopix` research with added message transport reliability using an :term:`ARQ` protocol scheme.

     Loopix
         The Loopix mixnet design is described in the paper `"The Loopix Anonymity